FollowTheProcess/pytoil/docs/config.md

 !!! note

     This command will only write a config file if it doesn't find one already.
-If one already exists, it will simply show you the settings from that file.
+If one already exists, running `pytoil config show` will show you the settings from that file.

 When you open the default config state you just wrote, it will look like this: